richsalz/draft-rsalz-2026bis/draft-rsalz-2026bis.md

 --- middle

 # Introduction

+       NOTE: This document started with the raw text of RFC 2026.
+       The plan is that each version of this Internet-Draft will incorporate one of the 15 RFCs that updated the original.
+       Once all have been merged in, we will submit this to the GENDISPATCH working group to determine the next steps.

 This memo documents the process currently used by the Internet community for the standardization of protocols and procedures.
 The